-Section 3 of the General Clause Act provides that in this Act, and in all Central Acts and Regulations made after the commencement of this Act, unless there is anything repugnant in the subject or context,-
+In this Act, and in all Central Acts and regulations made after the commencement of this Act, unless there is anything repugnant in the subject or context-

-- (1) "Abet", with its grammatical variations and cognate expressions, shall have the same meaning as in the Indian Penal Code (45 of 1860); - (2) "Act", used with reference to an offence or a civil wrong, shall include a series of acts, and words which refer to acts done extend also to illegal omissions; - (3) "Affidavit" shall include affirmation and declaration in the case of persons by law allowed to affirm or declare instead of swearing; - (4) "Barrister" shall mean a barrister of England or Ireland, or a member of the Faculty of Advocates in Scotland; - (5) "British India" shall mean, as respects the period before the commencement of Part III of Government of India Act, 1935, all territories and places within His Majesty's dominions which were for the time king governed by His Majesty through the Governor General of India or through any Governor or Officer subordinate to the Governor General of India, and as respects any period after that date and before the date of establishment of the Dominion of India means all territories for the time being comprised within the Governor' Provinces and the Chief Commissioners' Provinces, except that a reference to British India in an Indian law passed or made before the commencement of Part III of the Government of India Act, 1935, shall not include a reference to Bearer; - (6) "British possession" shall mean any part of Her Majesty's dominions exclusive of the United Kingdom, and where parts of those dominions are under both a Central and a Local Legislature, all part under the Central Legislature shall, for the purposes of this definition, be deemed to be one British possession; - (7) "Central Act" shall means an Act of Parliament and shall include - (a) An Act of the Dominion legislature or of the Indian Legislature passed before the commencement of the Constitution, and - (b) An Act made before such commencement by the Governor General in Council or the Governor General, acting in a legislative capacity; - (8) "Central Government" shall,- - (a) In relation to anything done before the commencement of the Constitution, mean the Governor General or the Governor General in Council, as the case may be; and shall include,- - (i) In relation to functions entrusted under sub-section (1) of Section 124 of the Government of India Act, 1935, to the Government of a Province, the Provincial Government acting within the scope of the authority given to it under that sub-section; and - (ii) in relation to the administration of a Chief Commissioner's Province, the Chief Commissioner acting within the scope of the authority given to him under sub-section (3) of section 94 of the said Act: and
+- (1) "Abet", with its grammatical variations and cognate expressions, shall have the same meaning as in the Indian Penal Code (45 of 1860); - The definition incorporates by reference sections 107 to 117 of the Indian Penal Code.
+As reproduction of the aforesaid sections in this Act might be cumbersome, the General Clauses Act contents itself with this referential definition. - (2) "Act", used with reference to an offence or a civil wrong, shall include a series of acts, and words which refer to acts done, extend also to illegal omissions; - This definition is based on sections 32 and 33 of the Indian Penal Code and applies to civil wrongs as well as crimes.
+'Act' includes illegal omissions as well but it does not include an omission which is not illegal.
+Every omission is not an illegal omission.
+As pointed out by the Supreme Court in Amalgamated Electricity Co. {Belgaum} Ltd., v.
+Municipal Committee, Ajmer, AIR 1969 SC 227, failure of the municipality to discharge its liability under the provisions of the Ajmer-Merwara Municipalities Regulation 1925, will not ordinarily become an illegal omission as it does not entail penal consequences for the public official responsible for it. - (3) "Affidavit" shall include affirmation and declaration in the case of persons by law allowed to affirm or declare instead of swearing; - In order to be valid, an affidavit must be sworn before, and not simply attested by, a judicial officer.
+If it is not so sworn it ceases to be an affidavit of the signatory. - (4) "Barrister" shall mean, a barrister of England or Ireland, or a member of the Faculty of Advocates in Scotland; - (5) "British India" shall mean, as respects the period before the commencement of Part III of Government of India Act, 1935, all territories and places within His Majesty's dominions which were for the time being governed by His Majesty through the Governor-General of India or through any Governor or Officer subordinate to the Governor-General of India, and as respects any period after that date and before the date of establishment of the Dominion of India means all territories for the time being comprised within the Governors' Provinces and the Chief Commissioners' Provinces, except that a reference to British India in an Indian law passed or made before the commencement of Part III of the Government of India Act, 1935, shall not include a reference to Berar; - This definition may be needed for construing the expression in the few cases where it may still have to be retained in the Indian Statute book. - (6) "British possession" shall mean any part of Her Majesty's dominions exclusive of the United Kingdom, and where parts of those dominions are under both a Central and a Local Legislature, all parts under the Central Legislature shall, for the purposes of this definition, be deemed to be one British possession;

+- (7) "Central Act" shall mean an Act of Parliament, and shall include- - (a) an Act of the Dominion Legislature or of the Indian Legislature passed before the commencement of the Constitution, and - (b) an Act made before such commencement by the Governor-General in Council or the Governor-General, acting in a legislative capacity;